mxriverlynn/nanit/readme.md

 /my-project
   /lib
   /initializers
+  /finalziers
   /web
   /...etc
 </pre>

 In the `initializers` folder, place any `.js` files you want to run as an initializer.

+In the `finalizers` fodler, place any `.js` files that should be run just before the application shuts down or exits.

 Each of the files should contain an export with a signature like this:

 ```js
 function initMyAwesomeThing(next){